Frequently Asked Questions (Aerial Silks / Tissu)

 I have done some pole/hoop/silks/aerials before, how do I know what level or class is appropriate for me?

 Contact us and we can book in a quick testing session with one of our instructors to determine what level is best for you, if needed.

 I have a previous medical condition or injury that may affect my performance, or I am pregnant, can I attend classes?

 You will need a medical certificate from your doctor, physio or other relevant health professional stating you are fit and healthy and able to attend classes.

 NO!
-Everyone starts with the basics and develops the strength, flexibility, co-ordination, cardiovascular fitness, and confidence that comes from practicing Lyra over time.
+Everyone starts with the basics and develops the strength, flexibility, co-ordination, cardiovascular fitness, and confidence that comes from pole dancing over time.

 I've never done a class before, but can my friend teach me during Practice Time?